Defense calls Hunter Biden's daughter Naomi in federal gun trial after prosecution rests case

 WILMINGTON, Del.
-(AP) — Hunter Biden's daughter Naomi was called as a defense witness Friday in his federal gun trial, testifying about how she visited her father in a rehab facility in 2018 and told him she was proud of him.
+(AP) — Hunter Biden's daughter Naomi testified Friday in his federal gun trial about visiting her father at a California rehab center and said he seemed to be improving around the time of the gun purchase in 2018.

-Naomi said she and her boyfriend, who is now her husband, met Hunter and his “sober coach” at a coffee shop.

-The defense began calling witnesses shortly after federal prosecutors wrapped up their case against Hunter Biden.
-The week's proceedings have been largely dedicated to highlighting the seriousness of his drug problem through highly personal testimony, all in an effort by prosecutors to prove that the president's son lied on a mandatory gun-purchase form when he said he was not illegally using or addicted to drugs.
+The defense began calling witnesses shortly after federal prosecutors wrapped up their case.
+The week's proceedings have been largely dedicated to highlighting the seriousness of his drug problem through highly personal testimony, all in an effort by prosecutors to prove that the president’s son lied on a mandatory gun-purchase form when he said he was not illegally using or addicted to drugs.

-Defense attorney Abbe Lowell began his defense by calling another gun store clerk who was there when Hunter Biden bought the gun, raising questions about what he saw as inconsistencies on the form.
-Prosecutors only called one of the clerks.
-The defense also called the owner of the shop.
+Defense attorney Abbe Lowell began by calling another gun store clerk who was there when Hunter Biden bought the gun, raising questions about what he saw as inconsistencies on the form.
+He also questioned the owner of the shop who allowed the sale to go through using Hunter's passport, though it did not have his license plate number as required.
 The president's brother James was expected on the stand later.

+As Hunter Biden prepared to leave the courtroom for a lunch break, he motioned to the first row that was full of of his family members, including first lady Jill Biden, who traveled back from France for the proceedings.
+The first lady took Hunter’s hand and held it until they got to the door.

 In October 2018, the month Hunter Biden bought the gun, Naomi traveled from Washington to New York in her father’s truck to move her boyfriend’s belongings.
 Hunter drove Joe Biden’s Cadillac to New York later that month to retrieve his truck, leaving the Cadillac with Naomi.
 She told jurors she didn’t see any drug paraphernalia or evidence of drug use.